 - You need to enforce some sort of validation on your form data that isn't provided by FormAssembly.
 Using a custom-built script, you could take the submitted data, check it against your own validation rules, and if needed, prevent the submission and redirect the respondent to the form with the appropriate error message.

-By default, the Post Redirect Connector is disabled for Enterprise and Compliance Cloud customers.
-This can be enabled by an Administrator.
+The Post Redirect Connector is available on FormAssembly's Enterprise Plan.
+This is disabled by default and can be enabled by an Administrator.

 - When referencing the Post Redirect connector within scripts, we require following best practices and using the standard port: tcp/443